Japan

 • We woke up this day knowing it would be one of our busiest in Tokyo.
 We started off with massages and facials in the morning at the spa, but had to wrap up quickly for an 11:30am departure to tour the rest of the city with our favorite guide, Mari!

 • We started the morning off in the bustling area of Shibuya at Shibuya Scramble Square.
 We went up top to the observatory where we could get a 360 view of the city and look down into any area we wanted.
 This large tower overlooks the famed Shibuya crossing, and we got to watch large groups of people passing through every few minutes.
 After getting the 360 view of the city, we then made our way back to the bottom to check out the crossing ourselves.
 This crossing is well known for the crowds of people but also because it was featured in Lost in Translation.
-It seems funny that we would want to go to a part of Tokyo just to cross the street, but we did and many others do also.
+It seems funny that we would want to go to a part of Tokyo just to cross the street, but we did, and many others do also.

 • We walked around Shibuya for a bit, trying some street food and running into the “BTS of Japan”, and trying out a Purikura (photo booth), and wandering through the Sanrio store on Takeshita Street.
 Walking down this street was a mini culture in its own, full of Purikuras, dog cafes, costume stores, and other things I don’t know how to explain.
 This street is more popular for girls in their pre-teen ages, which made Max anxious to pass through it quickly.
 Mari and Hailey could have spent more time at the photo booths and shopping for Sanrio treats, but Max was reaching the end of the tour of this part of the neighborhood.